-The agent based solution we propose is based on assigning agents to each server whose actions are to determine whether a job requiring specific resources should be processed at that server or shipped to another server, and if so, to which other server.
+The agent based based solution we propose is based on assigning agents to each server whose actions are to determine whether a job requiring specific resources should be processed at that server or shipped to another server, and if so, to which other server.
 After a job is shipped, a new agent (residing at the new server) becomes responsible for that job.
-These deci-
+These decisions are based on agent objective functions (i.e., local goals) which are constructed to have be aligned with the global objective and be directly impacted by the actions of an agent.